fragdochkarl/mage2docs/understanding_blank_theme.md

 We always want to compile our LESS to CSS via the proveided grunt tasks, as it is much more perfomant.

 While compiling, the Magento fallback system will be respected for requested LESS resources.
-See [http://devdocs.magento.com/guides/v2.1/frontend-dev-guide/themes/theme-inherit.html] (devdocs) for details.
+See [Magento 2 Developer Documentation](http://devdocs.magento.com/guides/v2.1/frontend-dev-guide/themes/theme-inherit.html) for details.

 ## Defining the "entry points" in Layout XML ##